-Network management is a broad range of functions including activities, methods, procedures and the use of tools to administrate, operate, and reliably maintain computer network systems.
-Strictly speaking, network Management does not include terminal equipment (PCs, workstations, printers, etc.).
-Rather, it concerns the reliability, efficiency and capacity/capabilities of data transfer channels.
-Now we take a look about Bandwidth management in various Routers to pc's ports in network management [4] and to solve the way in which they can go to solve the technological allegation to a non Wi-Fi Router about their functional limitations in DHCP Protocol.
+Network management and Performance management can be categorized as Bandwidth management.
+The process of administering and managing computer networks are Network management (NM) [1].
+Ensuring that goals in an effective and efficient manner are consistently being met by Performance management (PM) includes activities.
+Network management & Performance management can focus on the performance of an organization, a department, employee, or even the processes to build a product or service [2],[3].
+Now we take a look about Bandwidth management in various Routers in network management and performance management level [4] and to solve the way in which they can go against or to solve the technological allegation at non Wifi Router about their functional limitations in DHCP Protocol.
 In computer network where IP are assign in a Static (IPV4) way the Bandwidth management can be done in a good way but IP conflict arise when two pc have the same IP.
-But to avoid IP conflict when the network is in DHCP protocol where IP is assigned to hosts in a random way, Bandwidth for a specific IP cannot be done properly.
+But to avoid IP conflict when the network is in DHCP protocol where IP is assign in a random way, Bandwidth for a specific IP cannot be done properly.

-Keywords: Bandwidth, DHCP, IPs, Limitation, Management, Network, Router, Solve, Wi-Fi
+Keywords: Bandwidth, DHCP, IP, Limitation, Management, Network, Router, Solve

-1. Bandwidth Management:
+1. Introduction to Bandwidth Management:

 The maximum rate of data transfer across a given path is called Bandwidth.
 Bandwidth may be characterized as network bandwidth, data bandwidth.
 In a digital communication system The term bandwidth sometimes defines the net bit rate 'peak bit rate', 'information rate,' or physical layer 'useful bit rate'), channel capacity, or the maximum throughput of a logical or physical communication path.
 Measurement the maximum throughput of a computer network is called Bandwidth test [5].
 The term Bandwidth is often incorrectly used to describe the amount of data within a prescribed period of time transferred to or from the website or server.
-Bandwidth consumption accumulated over a month measured in gigabytes per month [6],[7].For this meaning the more accurate phrase used of a maximum amount of data transfer each month or given period is monthly data transfer [8],[9].
-Bandwidth management is done in present days only for IP to IP or for a block of IPs where bandwidth is divided by the same limit to all IPs [Figure 1].
+Bandwidth consumption accumulated over a month measured in gigabytes per month [6],[7].
+For this meaning the more accurate phrase used of a maximum amount of data transfer each month or given period is monthly data transfer [8],[9].
+Bandwidth management is done in present days only by IP to IP and for a block of IP where bandwidth divided by the same limit to all IP [Figure 1].

-In [Figure 1] Bandwidth is distributed equally to all IPs or hosts.
+In [Figure 1] Bandwidth is distributed equally to all IP or hosts.

-2. Non Wi-Fi Router Bandwidth management:
+2.Fundamental of Non Wifi Router Bandwidth management:

 Through the internet data sent, such as a web page or email, is in the form of data packets.
 Two or more data lines from different networks is connected by a router [10].
 When a data packet comes in on one of the lines, in the router reads the network address information in the packet to determine the ultimate destination of packet.
-Then using the information it directs the packet to the next network on its journey by using its routing table or routing policy, [11], [12][Figure 2].
+Then using the information it directs the packet to the next network on its journey by using its routing table or routing policy, [11],[12][Figure 2].

-• Author: Md.
+[•] Author: Md.
 Abdullah Yusuf Imam, Assistant Maintenance Engineer, ICT Department, National University, Bangladesh.
-Email: fuad\cuet\cse@yahoo.com, Phone: +8801930623886
+E-mail: fuad_cuet_cse@yahoo.com, Phone: +8801930623886

-Co-Author: Mr. Prodip Kumar Biswas, Sub-Technical Officer, ICT Department, National University, Bangladesh.
+[•] Co-Author: Mr. Prodip Kumar Biswas, Sub-Technical Officer, ICT Department, National University, Bangladesh.
 E-mail: prodipcse01@gmail.com, Phone: +8801715234802